kidod-5/COMP333-Synthesizer-Plug-In/README.md

 Milestone 1: https://docs.google.com/document/d/1Ckj0KGufHaUpQLS1IokM4mh54LC3KgSbybEukBqg-gc/edit?tab=t.0#heading=h.3vjma1ynrl6f
 Style guide: https://github.com/kidod-5/COMP333-Synthesizer-Plug-In/blob/main/StyleGuide.md

+## Introduction
+Welcome to ML-FX.
+This project uses the JUCE library in combination with LibTorch and the RAVE family of machine learning models to explore an alternative approach to sound engineering.
+Our goal was to create a plug-in capable of augmenting audio using a slim, but growing, set of sound-based models, allowing music to be enhanced in ways that keep creative control firmly in the hands of artists.
+At the same time, the tool aims to automate and speed up sound experimentation, particularly for creators who may not have the resources to develop or modify sounds from scratch.

+We prioritized user freedom throughout the design process and emphasize that this tool is meant to complement existing projects rather than function as a standalone or definitive sound.
+ML-FX is intended to expand creative possibilities, not replace them.
+Ultimately, we hope this tool helps raise the creative ceiling for musicians and producers and contributes to the future direction of music editing software.

 ## User Instructions

 We have a very basic version of the plugin available to the public.
 To install, simply download the .pkg file, and follow the onscreen instructions.
 This plugin is available only for Mac DAWs.